 About 15 days ago, Charlie Kirk, the popular right-wing activist was assassinated at the Utah Valley University during an outdoor public debating event.
 Those who are familiar with his work would know how he regularly debates students (sometimes professors) on political and social issues in the United States.

 Kirk was an able and talented man who had exerted great influence in the past few years among the youth in the United States.
 He walked into “hostile” (intellectually) campuses and engaged in civil debates.
+He was also a professing Christian and used to publicly affirm his beliefs.

 However, he was no Christian martyr.